 Epicureanism - Wikipedia

-Epicureanism is a system of philosophy founded 307 BCE based upon the teachings of Epicurus, an ancient Greek philosopher.
+Epicureanism is a system of philosophy founded in 307 BCE and based upon the teachings of Epicurus, an ancient Greek philosopher.
 Epicurus was an atomist and materialist, following in the steps of Democritus.
-His materialism led him to religious skepticism and a general attack on superstition and divine intervention.

 Epicureanism | Definition, History, Examples, & Facts | Britannica